adavarski/homelab/README.md

 Note: We can use GitHub repos (`APPS repos`) and GitHub Actions (GitOps CI) to build docker images.
 Once CI execution is done, the artifact will be pushed (push containers images to docker registry & setup images tags in this `INFRA repo` apps folder: helm charts or k8s manifests + kustomize) and ArgoCD will be taking care of the CD -> Ref: https://github.com/adavarski/ArgoCD-GitOps-playground

+Note: Renovate watches this Git repository and creates pull requests (PRs) when it finds updates to Docker images, Helm charts, and other dependencies.

 Read the [Docs](https://adavarski.github.io/homelab) for technical details.

 ### Hardware